OBILISETTVYSHNAVI/travel-recommendation/README.md

 Budget	                       Estimated travel budget range

-3. Data Preprocessing & Feature Selection
+4. Data Preprocessing & Feature Selection:

 To ensure data quality, the following preprocessing techniques were applied:
 Handling Missing Values:
           1.Numerical columns are imputed with the mean.
           2.Categorical columns are imputed with the mode.

 Encoding Categorical Variables:State, Type, BestTimeToVisit, and Name are label-encoded.

 Feature Scaling:Popularity and Rating are normalized using StandardScaler to ensure uniformity.

 Data Splitting:A StratifiedShuffleSplit is used to maintain class distribution in training and test datasets.

 Selected Features for Model Training:
 Input Features (X):
 1.State (Categorical)